Consumer versus Branded Calling

 - School program

 For Branded Calls to connect our customers they must be part of an approved ecosystem with an active campaign.
 They are subject to ongoing compliance and regulatory obligations.
-There is a fee associated for entities who want to deliver Branded Calls to our customers.
+There is a fee associated for entities or organizations who want to deliver Branded Calls to our customers.

 How healthy Branded Calling works